fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/06_your_first_program/04_memory_game/README.md

 ## Context and objectives

-The memory is a game where you have turned-over cards in front of you and you must find pairs.
+Memory is a game where you have turned-over cards in front of you and you must find pairs.
 You can return two cards at a time, if they are the same, they stay visible, if not, they go back to being flipped over.

 A full game sequence should look like this: